top of page

 zoning for city.jpg

-All neighbourhood plans in the city will be eliminated.
-The new OCP will be THE neighbourhood plan for the city.
-Once approved a minimum of 4 stories will be allowed on every lot in the city by right.
-There are no requirements for parking minimums or plantable green space and access to sunlight for neighbouring buildings is a suggestion; not a requirement.
+All neighbourhood plans have been eliminated.
+The OCP is THE neighbourhood plan for the city.
+This means every single lot can have a minimum 4 story building on it by right if it meets basic zoning requirements.
+There is no recourse for neighbours to have it modified or refused.
+Also, there are no requirements for parking minimums or plantable green space.
+Access to sunlight for neighbouring buildings is a suggestion; not a requirement.
 Buildings can be as little as 1.5 metres away from your property line on either side of your house.

 New builds will NOT be affordable!
 Affordable housing (typically found in older buildings on main roads) will be the first to go.
 Result: more renovictions and demovictions.